Gâteau Aux Pommes Français

 Add half the flour, mixing gently.
 Add half the butter and mix gently.
 Repeat with remaining flour and butter.
 Batter should be smooth.

 Fold in the chopped apples with a spatula.
 Pour the batter into the prepared baking dish and spread evenly.
+Arrange the sliced apples in a pinwheel on the top of the cake batter.

 Bake for 60 minutes or until the top of the cake is golden brown and a knife inserted in the center comes out clean.